GPTP-workshop/gptp-workshop.github.io/accommodations.md

 Ann Arbor, MI 48108
 {: .address}

 Recently renovated.
-Near Briarwood Mall in the south end of town, and therefore not walkable. [`Discount details`](https://gptp-workshops.slack.com/files/U0U5V2QJ0/F9HEM7FE3/2018_Lodging_details)
+Near Briarwood Mall in the south end of town, and therefore not walkable.

 ### [The Bell Tower Hotel](https://www.belltowerhotel.com)